Unboxed-Software/solana-course/content/default-account-state.md

 ### 3. Helpers

-When you clone the repo and change to the `starter` branch, we will already have access to following helpers:
+When we pasted the `index.ts` code from earlier, we added the following helpers:

 - `initializeKeypair`: This function creates the keypair for the `payer` and also airdrops some SOL to it
 - `makeKeypairs`: This function creates keypairs without airdropping any SOL